mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 3 Your herd is involved in a vigorous or even violent dispute with another.
 You do your part with honor, earning deserved praise from your herdlord and an additional Benefits roll.
 You also gain D3 Enemies.

 4 Your herd goes on a mission.
-You complete your tasks to the herdlord’s satisfaction.
+You complete your tasks to the herdlord's satisfaction.
 Gain 1 Contact or one level in any skill available on the tables of this caste.

 5 You are given an onerous task you do not know how to complete.
 Make an INT check.
 On 10+ you gain 1 level